Learning Causally Predictable Outcomes from Psychiatric Longitudinal Data: Assumptions

-We forego the standard unconfoundedness assumption and instead propose to \textit{learn} $\alpha$ such that the antecedent in the following assumption holds: \begin{enumerate}[leftmargin=*] \item \textbf{Projected Unconfoundedness}: If there exists $\alpha \geq 0$ such that $\bm{Y}_i(T_p)\alpha \ci \{T_1, \dots, T_{p-1} \} | T_p \cup \bm{X}$, then $\bm{Y}_i(T_p)\alpha \ci T_p | \bm{X}$ for all $i > p$. \end{enumerate} This condition is justified by the temporal and graphical structure of confounding in longitudinal data.
+We forego the standard unconfoundedness assumption and instead propose to \textit{learn} $\alpha$ such that the antecedent in the following assumption holds: \begin{enumerate}[leftmargin=*] \item \textbf{Projected Unconfoundedness}: If there exists $\alpha \geq 0$ such that $\bm{Y}_i(T_p)\alpha \ci \{T_1, \dots, T_{p-1} \} | T_p \cup \bm{X}$ for all $i > p$, then $\bm{Y}_i(t_p)\alpha \ci T_p | \bm{X}$ for all $i > p$ and all $t_p$. \end{enumerate} This condition is justified by the temporal and graphical structure of confounding in longitudinal data.
 Specifically, latent factors $\bm{C}$ -- such as historical severity or health insurance status -- often exert influence on both historical treatments ${T_1, \ldots, T_{p-1}}$ and the treatment of interest $T_p$, as depicted in Figure \ref{fig:main} (a).
 Moreover, historical treatments frequently have a direct causal effect on $T_p$ but are time-limited without direct effects on $\bm{Y}_i$ for any $i > p$.
 This induces a graphical structure where $T_p$ functions as a collider on backdoor paths of the form $T_j \rightarrow T_p \leftarrow \bm{C} \rightarrow \bm{Y}_i\alpha$ for some $j < p$.
-By choosing $\alpha$ such that $\bm{Y}_i(T_p)\alpha \ci \{T_1, \dots, T_{p-1} \} | T_p \cup \bm{X}$, we block all backdoor paths through shared latent confounders, thereby removing bias from unmeasured confounding along those paths (Figure \ref{fig:main} (b)).
+By choosing $\alpha$ such that $\bm{Y}_i(T_p)\alpha \ci \{T_1, \dots, T_{p-1} \} | T_p \cup \bm{X}$, we eliminate statistical dependence induced by shared latent confounders, thereby removing bias from unmeasured confounding along non-causal paths (Figure \ref{fig:main} (b)).
 Consequently, the standard unconfoundedness condition is restored for the specific learned outcome $\bm{Y}_i\alpha$, enabling unbiased causal effect estimation of $T_p$ on $\bm{Y}_i \alpha$ for each time point $i > p$.
 See Supplementary Materials \ref{SM:relax} for an even more general treatment that requires time-limited direct effects for only a subset of items.

 Notice that our outcome-centric strategy departs from conventional approaches that presume no unmeasured confounding for combinations of all outcome items, such as total severity scores or remission rates -- a strong and generally untestable assumption.
 Our approach algorithmically learns a non-negative weight vector $\alpha$ that is typically sparse in practice, so the resulting outcome score depends only on a small subset of items.
 Accordingly, the projected unconfoundedness condition and resulting causal guarantees apply specifically to this empirically identified subset of outcomes, rather than to composite measures constructed a priori without regard to confounding structure.
 This yields both improved interpretability and greater robustness to latent confounding, as the learned outcome focuses on those items for which credible causal inference is feasible.